-During the Great Migration to the bordering Masai Mara in Kenya, the plains are full of herds of wildebeest, zebra, and gazelle – exceeding over 2 million animals.
+During the Great Migration to the border of the Masai Mara National Park in Kenya, the plains are full of herds of wildebeest, zebra, and gazelle – exceeding over 2 million animals.
 Predators tend to trail the herds, picking off the weak, so you can expect to see their hunt quite close.

 The best time to see predation is during the calving season from late January to February.
 The Seronera area gets very crowded during the dry season from June to October.